 - Flame.
 This is an emotionally charged posting that is often directed at someone.
 Most lists do not tolerate flaming at all.
 If you have a conflict with an individual on the list, send them a private e-mail message instead of using the listserv to air the grievance publicly.

 - Be critical of people's queries posted to the list.
 Many people are new to listserv messages and are just learning.
 Send someone a private message to make a gentle suggestion concerning their question, if you think it is warranted.

 You can request that a managed email distribution list be created for frequently contacted groups that includes 30 or more recipients.
-Simply fill out the request form and email the completed form to email@example.com.
+Simply submit a work order to request a new list.
 You may also visit the Distribution List page for more information.